pholls/phase-0-tracks/web_dev/notes.md

 * wrap all jQuery methods inside a document ready event to prevent code from running before the document is finished loading
   * this also allows you to put your `<script>` tag in the HTML `<head>` tag
 * The best way to learn jQuery will be to practice with it a lot
+* I located a PDF book to download that also contains a lot of useful material